Army promotion timeline for enlisted officers 2: What to expect on your journey up the ranks

 Assignment Decisions and Promotion Forecasts

-Your assignments significantly impact your promotion timeline.
+Your assignments greatly influence your promotion trajectory.

 Availability of Vacancies and Promotion Selections

-Seek out leadership opportunities and additional responsibilities.
+Pursue leadership opportunities and accept additional responsibilities.

 Frequently Asked Questions